-The college recognizes the fact that Program Review is a major part of planning processes, but not the only part (2.42).
-The SBVC Strategic Plan 2008-2013, Goal 3.1, was "[To] integrate budget, planning, and decision-making."
-Ongoing dialogue in College Council on how the

-Program Review Committee processes, Budget Committee, and institutional planning all contribute to planning having taken place.
-Program Review provides a prioritized list of needs to the Academic Senate, College Council, and the president.
-In 2008, the SBVC Planning Model was developed and reviewed across campus.
-The model illustrates how various planning agents interact with each other and clearly shows that the campus mission is the foundation for all campus planning.
+The SBVC Strategic Plan 2008-2013, Goal 3.1, was "To integrate budget, planning, and decision-making."
+Ongoing dialogue in the College Council on how the Program Review Committee, Budget Committee, and institutional planning all contribute to planning has taken place.
+Program review provides a prioritized list of needs to the Academic Senate, College Council, and the president.
+In 2007, the SBVC Planning Model was developed and reviewed across campus.
+The model illustrates how various planning agents interact with each other and clearly shows that SBVC mission is the foundation for all campus planning.